-The 3 essential visual design elements every UX designer should know (Updated 2023)
+3 essential visual design elements UX designers should know

 Ask any non-designer what ‘design’ is, and they’ll probably list off the elements of visual design.
 Colors.
 Illustrations.
 Lines and layout.
 Maybe even typography.
 But as UX designers, it’s a mistake to think of visual design as just the elements that ‘make it pretty.’